vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 that I did not skip today, so I might have overexercised for the day, and am planning to skip exercise tomorrow to make sure I recover properly.

+## 2024-12-23: skipping all exercise

+I'm skipping all exercise today to recover from the exertion yesterday, and also to give myself a bit more time to catch up on a number of things.